roc-ket-cod-er/CWatch/journal.md

 <img width="705" height="394" alt="image" src="https://github.com/user-attachments/assets/05d33127-89ee-4c2e-b13d-e86c9ff5f79b" />

-However, the daatahseet says that there are 6 different power levels, so it is probably ok if I switch in between them to save power, and on the extreme power save mode, it is acutally nice.
+However, the datahseet says that there are 6 different power levels, so it is probably ok if I switch in between them to save power, and on the extreme power save mode, it is acutally nice.

 I can switch the screen off (slowly) whenever there is a long absence of touch, and whenever the watch is touched, it can then turn everything on!